Main menu

 Disclaimer: Grave of the Fireflies is based on a true story and directed by the talented Isao Takahata.

-The first creative scene shows a child sitting on the ground in a very miserable condition, with people passing by and wondering if he is dead.
-Then the child leans over and falls to the ground, while saying Setsuko’s name.
-A cleaning worker approaches to check on him and discovers he is dead.
+The first scene shows a child sitting on the ground in a very miserable condition, with people passing by and wondering if he is dead.
+Then the child leans over and falls to the ground, calling out Setsuko’s name.
+A cleaning worker approaches to check on him and finds that he is dead.
 The worker then takes the candy box beside him to throw it away, and ash falls from it.
 Suddenly, a little girl appears, surrounded by bright fireflies.
 She looks at the child and is almost moved to approach him with passion, but a hand stops her.
 She looks at its owner and sees it belongs to the child, who then gives her a box of candy.
 He takes her hand, and they walk to board a train.
 As they sit quietly, they watch luminous swarms in the sky until the scene is filled with light and transitions to another scene.

 It was one of the usual raids, and they were about to leave their home for the shelter.
-When their mother went ahead of them, the child found himself and his sister caught in the middle of the raid and bombing.
+When their mother went ahead of them, the child and his sister found themselves caught in the middle of the raid and bombing.
 He didn’t know where to go, especially when he saw the houses around him burning and people running in every direction.
 So, he started running randomly until he got a little farther away, when the raid subsided and the rain began to fall.

-Seita decided to return, but he was shocked by burning houses and dead people everywhere.
+Seita decided to returnbut he was shocked by burning houses and dead people everywhere.
 Until they met a neighbor who told him that his mother had been hurt.
 He went to see her and found that she was near death.
 He returned to his sister, confused and in pain.
 When she asked about their mother, he told her she was injured.
 She would recover quickly and was in a hospital near their aunt, where they would go.
 She looked sad and unconvinced, as if she sensed what had happened to her mother.
 She said she wanted to see her, but he told her it was too late.
 He grew silent afterward, and she started to cry.
 He tried to distract her, but it didn't work.

 Seita and Setsuko went to their aunt, and he initially didn't tell her about his mother’s death because he didn't want his sister Setsuko to find out.
 Later, he quickly told her, and she asked him to write to their father to inform him.

 Seita tried to spend quality time with his sister, Setsuko.
-They had fun for a while and chased the bright fireflies.
-They also went to the sea.
-He handed her sweets she loved, and she was very happy about that.
+They had fun for a while and chased the bright firefliesThey also went to the sea.
+He gave her sweets she loved, and she was very happy about that.

-Seita bought cooking equipment and started preparing meals for himself and his sister.
-He also bought supplies for both of them, but they were few and barely enough.
+Seita bought cooking supplies and started preparing meals for himself and his sister.
+He also bought some provisions for both of them, but they were few and barely enough.
 In one scene, a touching moment occurs: his sister wanted to eat, so he gave her a box of candy.
 Inside, there were sticky pieces of candy and some crumbs, so she ate the crumbs and saved the healthy pieces for another time.
 They had begun to cut back on their food consumption in all its forms.

 However, their aunt was always harsh with them, calling them useless.
 Setsuko had started to hate living with her, especially when she once told them to go live in the cave next to their village.
 To Sieta, it seemed like maybe that would be the solution—to escape her aunt's harsh words and behavior.
 She began to prepare what was needed to leave and make that cave her permanent home.

-Despite this, Seita didn't care and he and his sister went to the cave and settled there.
+Despite this, Seita didn't care, and he and his sister went to the cave and settled there.
 It was dark at night, so they started catching bright fireflies to light up the place.
 The idea worked, but it didn't last long because the fireflies were dying quickly.
 Setsuko dug a grave for them and buried them in the morning, telling Seita she was doing this because she learned from their aunt that their mother is dead and is now in her grave.
 Then Seita couldn't hold back his tears.

-The innocent Setsuko began to suffer from diarrhea, and Seita was trying to steal food again until the farmer who was taking his land caught him one time.
+The innocent Setsuko started to suffer from diarrhea, and Seita was trying to steal food again until the farmer who was taking his land caught him one time.
 The farmer discovered the cave where the food was kept and saw his sister as well.
 Seita begged him to leave him alone for the sake of his sick sister, but he was merciless.
 The farmer then took him to the police station, but the policeman, seeing his miserable appearance and apparent suffering, wisely decided to leave the little boy.
 Seita came out of the police station and found his sister waiting for him.
 She ran up to him and hugged him, and he began to cry intensely.
 Then came the painful moment when she asked whether he was injured or if she should bring him a doctor.
 At that moment, she was like a mother, trying to reassure him and take care of him, which made him suffer greatly.
 Finally, he embraced her with great love.

 The most heartbreaking ending among the films